 We now know the benefits of the agile growth mindset.
 We also know that mindsets can be actively brought about, and that they can be trained - although many corporate cultures prevent them at the same time.

-In the next article let's go one step further - and explain the surprisingly simple, scientifically validated training to bring the agile mindset to your team.
+In the next article we go one step further – and explain the surprisingly simple, scientifically validated training to bring about the agile mindset in your team in a targeted manner.

 You can access the online test for the agile mindset via the link above 🙂

 Beer, JS (2002).
 Implicit self theories of shyness.
 Journal of Personality and Social Psychology, 83, 1009-1024.